-Montreat College currently offers twenty-three outcomes-based, learner-focused, major programs of study in addition to the student-designed (or customized) Interdisciplinary Studies major.
+Montreat College currently offers twenty-one outcomes-based, learner-focused, major programs of study in addition to the student-designed (or customized) Interdisciplinary Studies major.
 Each program is committed to the integration of faith and learning as it seeks to educate the mind and challenge the spirit.
-The programs listed below are categorized according to the following codes: AA (Associate of Arts), AS (Associate of Science), BA (Bachelor of Arts), BM (Bachelor of Music), BS (Bachelor of Science), M (Major), MI (Minor), and C (Concentration).
+The programs listed below are categorized according to the following codes: AAS (Associate of Applied Science), AA (Associate of Arts), AS (Associate of Science), BA (Bachelor of Arts), BS (Bachelor of Science), M (Major), MI (Minor), and C (Concentration).